john123797/server_compose/README.md

+# Server Compose
+This repository is used to store services started with Docker Compose on my server.

-# server_compose
+# Server List

-Docker compose for my servers.
+* Portainer: container management GUI